mantrabrain/simple-google-adsense/readme.txt

 == Description ==

 Add google adsense code to your WordPress site.
 No need to configure too much, just put publisher ID from Settings->Google AdSense.

+=== What is Google AdSense Auto Ads? ===

+Auto Ads is an improved monetization method in Google AdSense.
+It uses machine learning to make smart ad placement for your website.
+When this is enabled, Google will analyze your site and show ads only when it thinks they will perform well and provide a good user experience.

+=== How to Use Simple Google AdSense ===

+1. Install and Activate the *Simple Google AdSense* plugin
+1. Login to Google AdSense account
+1. Go to **Settings > Account > Account information** and copy your **AdSense Publisher ID**
+1. Login to your WordPress admin dashboard and go to **Settings > Simple Google AdSense**.
+1. Paste your AdSense Publisher ID into the **Publisher ID** field
+1. Click **Save Changes**
+1. Go back to your Google AdSense account dashboard and navigate to **My ads > Content > Auto ads**.
+1. Select ad types that you wish to automatically show on your website
+1. Click **SAVE**

 == Installation ==